Raoni-Silva/bookWebscraping/README.md

 The Tea O'Clock is a tea shop in London that wants to become a book club where people come to have a quiet and pleasant time.

-Tea O'Clock want to have a good but small selection of books and after a market research they've decided to keep only books from the following category:
+Tea O'Clock wants to have a good but small selection of books and after a market research they've decided to keep only books from the following category:

   **- Classics** <br>
   **- Science Fiction** <br>